 |Public Relations Specialist||342,000 JPY||=|

 |Relationship Management Officer||262,000 JPY||-23%|

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in Japan earn 4% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in Japan is 4% on average across all career fields.

 A good and competitive compensation would range anywhere between 311,000 JPY and 353,000 JPY.
-This is a very rough estimate and your experience and education will play a very huge part into your final earnings.
+This is a very rough estimate.
+Experience and education play a very huge part in the final earnings.

-The base salary for Public Relations Specialist in Japan is ranges from 258,000 JPY to 353,000 JPY.
+The base salary for a careers like Public Relations Specialist in Japan ranges from 258,000 JPY to 353,000 JPY.
 The base salary depends on many factors including experience and education.
-It is not easy to provide a figure with very little information, so take this range in a grain of salt.
+It is not easy to provide a figure with very little information, so take this range with a grain of salt.

 ©Salary Explorer 2023